MadScie254/MadScie254/README.md

 - 🌱 I've recently emerged from the data cocoon with a shiny new Qualification in Data Science from Moringa School.
 - 🧙‍♂️ I'm on a mission to wield the magic of data for businesses to thrive and decision-makers to conquer.
+-📚 Currently pursuing Masters in Data Science at Cooperative University

 ## 🤝 Let's Build Together